-Solidarity is first of all an attitude and a value.
-It means the acceptance of the other’s humanity, and turns the other into an equal subject, independently of possible social, economic, political or other differences.
-But solidarity is also an active engagement – between individuals, within a community, or between different communities – for instance to defend or to reinforce a common good or a common interest.
-Solidarity often, but not always, expresses itself in a move towards those who suffer or are discriminated against, i.e., in a voluntary action whose goal is to offer others material or symbolic resources (financial, natural, intellectual, organisational or social acceptance aid).
-This interaction distinguishes itself from charity by questioning differences in power, including those between donor and receiver.
+Solidarity is an attitude and a value.
+It means accepting a common humanity with “the other”.
+It means seeing “the other” as a subject as we are, deserving respect and care regardless of socio-economic, cultural, physical or other differences.
+But solidarity is also an active engagement— among individuals, within a community, or among diverse communities— to defend or reinforce a common value or concern.
+Solidarity often, but not always, expresses itself in relation to those who suffer or are discriminated against, in a voluntary act of offering material support (food, shelter, warmth, financial resources…) or non-material support (human sympathy and curiosity, honest debate, time to share ideas and plan and act together…).
+This interaction distinguishes itself from charity by questioning differences in power, including those between donors and receivers.

-In any event, solidarity contributes to creating or reinforcing links between certain actors and strives to liberate them from certain types of domination (contrary to charity which maintains the social order).
-In the globalised world dominated by merciless economical, political and financial powers, solidarity is one of the weapons of men and women fighting for more humane living conditions.
-And on a yet more general level, solidarity is the means to give more sense to human relations, to go beyond the mere fulfilment of basic needs, or manifold induced desires.
+Solidarity always contributes to creating or reinforcing a bond among individuals and human communities and strives to liberate them from unwanted dominations (contrary to charity, which maintains the social order).
+In a globalised world dominated by merciless economic, political and financial powers, solidarity is one of the key weapons of men and women who want more just, humane and intelligent living conditions.
+On a more general level, solidarity is the means to give sense to human relations, the means to create communities much beyond the mere fulfilment of basic needs, or manifold induced desires.